Stay for £99

 Friday 9 - Sunday 18 August

-Falmouth week is the highlight of the town’s events calendar and with competitive sailing, great music, the red arrows and fireworks it’s no surprise.
+Falmouth week is the highlight of the town’s events calendar and with competitive sailing, great music, and fireworks it’s no surprise.
 Falmouth is a 27 minute drive from The Alverton, or you can take one of the Fal River boats that depart a short walk away from the hotel.

 Find out more about Falmouth Week